What is Shu Ha Ri?

 In Shu-Ha-Ri, there are 3 stages to gaining knowledge.
-Alistair Cockburn introduced an analogy to Aikido (Japanese martial art) in terms of how we learn a technique and get better at it from beginner/novice to journeyman, to master.
-There are 3 stages of gaining knowledge:
+Alistair Cockburn popularized these stages in the Agile community by introducing them via an analogy to Aikido from the Japanese martial arts.
+As we navigate our development journey, we learn a particular technique or skill and get better at it from beginner/novice to journeyman, to master.
+We also progress from following rules to creating our own rules/approach.

 Shu – Beginner Stage